45Drives/autotier/README.md

   list-pins   - show all pinned files list-popularity
-              - print list of all tier files sorted by frequency of use oneshot [<fake tier period>]
-              - execute tiering only once
+              - print list of all tier files sorted by frequency of use oneshot     - execute tiering only once pin <"tier name"> <"path/to/file" "path/to/file" ...>
-              - a fake period (integer, seconds) can be passed when using with cron so file popularity can still be calculated pin <"tier name"> <"path/to/file" "path/to/file" ...>
               - pin file(s) to tier using tier name in config file status      - list info about defined tiers